As you're getting familiar with our tool, it's important to understand the terminology used in the software to be able to use it easily.

 Using a template you can require many things:

 - a list of tasks to be completed,

 - forms to fill out, documents to send,

 - payments etc (Or a combination of all of that).

 There are 2 types of templates in Clust:

-- Native template that you can create from scratch
+- Your own template that you can create from scratch

-An application is a live sequence of steps being taken by a recipient.
+An Application is a live sequence of steps being taken by a recipient.
 It's similar to a client dossier or client record.

 A Clust application would be for example: